Mike Davis (American lawyer): Career

-Davis left Grassley’s staff in January 2019 to create the Article III Project, which claims to defend "constitutionalist judges and the rule of law" and was originally to work closely with the Federalist Society.
+Davis left Grassley's staff in January 2019 to create the Article III Project, which claims to defend "constitutionalist judges and the rule of law" and was originally to work closely with the Federalist Society.

 In 2020, when Trump's relationship with the Federalist Society frayed over his efforts to overturn the election, Davis took advantage of the opening, distanced himself from them, echoed Trump's calls for "retribution" and during the 2024 campaign vowed to help him pick "fearless" judges who were less impartial.

-In 2021, Davis founded the Unsilenced Majority, a group committed to challenging Cancel Culture and pushing back against liberal influencers, alongside the Internet Accountability Project (IAP), which advocates for stricter oversight of Big Tech.
+In 2021, Davis founded the Unsilenced Majority, a group committed to challenging "cancel culture" and pushing back against liberal influencers, alongside the Internet Accountability Project (IAP), which advocates for stricter oversight of Big Tech.
 The Article III Project and the Internet Accountability Project together raised about $1 million as of 2022, of which nearly $700,000 was routed to Davis or to a business he owns, according to IRS filings.

-For part of 2024, he served on the University of Iowa's Alumni Advisory Board - individuals who gather annually on campus and annually online - but left after Trump was re-elected.
-They also contribute to a fund that supports the department and assist with various tasks, such as “selecting the undergraduate paper award winners, advising the department on undergraduate programs/internships, and assisting with fundraising for internship programs.”
+For part of 2024, he served on the University of Iowa's Alumni Advisory Board – individuals who gather annually on campus and annually online – but left after Trump was re-elected.
+They also contribute to a fund that supports the department and assist with various tasks, such as "selecting the undergraduate paper award winners, advising the department on undergraduate programs/internships, and assisting with fundraising for internship programs."

+Second Donald Trump administration

+Davis has been characterized as an influential fixer with the second Donald Trump administration, helping his corporate clients achieve favorable deals with the administration.
+Davis also said he helped place Andrew Ferguson as chairman of the Federal Trade Commission, which also handles antitrust matters.

-In 2025, Trump appointed Stephen Kenny the Republican National Committee’s lead elections attorney to the White House Counsel’s office to work on judicial nominations.
-Because Kenny is ally of Davis' it was seen as a sign of the influence Davis would have on lifetime legal appointments.
+In 2025, Trump appointed Stephen Kenny the Republican National Committee's lead elections attorney to the White House Counsel's office to work on judicial nominations.
+Because Kenny is an ally of Davis', it was seen as a sign of the influence Davis would have on lifetime legal appointments.

+Davis played an influential role in getting the Trump administration to place Gail Slater in charge of the Justice Department's antitrust division.
+According to sworn deposition by Roger Alford, a deputy in the Justice Department's antitrust division, Davis threatened Slater unless she approved a settlement deal related to Hewlett Packard Enterprise's $14 billion bid to acquire rival Juniper.
+Davis was at the time a paid advisor for Hewlett Packard Enterprise.
+Slater and her team were resistant to approving the settlement.
+Shortly thereafter, Slater and her deputies were forced out of the Justice Department.